-Note: All documents that you enclose must be original documents or verified copies.
-Foreign government-issued documents must be apostilled/legalized, then notarized and translated by a Croatian notary.
+All documents that you enclose must be original documents or verified copies.
+Foreign government-issued documents must be apostilled/legalized, then officially translated by a Croatian court interpreter called prevoditelj.

-To live in Croatia, you must prove you can financially support yourself and your dependents e.g. spouse and children, if applicable.
-There are two options for how to cover this requirement:
+To live in Croatia, you must prove you can financially support yourself and your dependents, e.g., spouse and children, if applicable.

-If you’re reading this, then the primary EU national has already gone through this so this requirement would have already been covered with their initial application.
+If you’re reading this, then the primary EU/EEA national has already gone through this, so this requirement would have already been covered with their initial application.

-- You have state health insurance in another EEA country
+- You have state health insurance in another EU/EEA country

 - You have state health insurance in Croatia through HZZO

-If you don’t have health insurance in your previous EU home country, you must apply for Croatian health insurance within 8 days of obtaining a temporary residence although it is not unusual that the police will require you to sign up for a policy BEFORE approving your residency application.
+If you don’t have health insurance in your previous EU/EEA home country, you must apply for Croatian health insurance within 8 days of obtaining a temporary residence.
+It is not unusual that the police will require you to sign up for a policy BEFORE approving your residency application.

-- HZZO’s application form for family members, as presumably your EU spouse has already signed up for a policy (HZZO will provide you with this form)
+- HZZO’s application form for family members, as presumably, your EU/EEA spouse has already signed up for a policy – HZZO will provide it

 - National ID or passport

-- A certificate which states that you don’t have health insurance in your EU/EEA home country
+- Certificate stating you don’t have health insurance in your EU/EEA home country

 When signing up for insurance for the first time, you will be required to show that you have been insured for the previous 12 months.
 If not, then you will need to pay premiums for any of the previous 12 months you were not insured.